 The claims ratio is a measure of the syndicate's claims experience and represents the ratio of net insurance claims to net earned premium.
-The 2022 claims ratio for syndicate 4321 was 94%.
-During its first year in operation, the syndicate has been impacted by claims activity arising from Hurricane lan in the US.
+The 2023 claims ratio for syndicate 4321 was 66% (2022: 94%).
+During its first year in operation the syndicate was impacted by claims activity arising from Hurricane Ian in the US.
+The claims environment during 2023 has been more favourable.